Laguna Seca, Texas

-Laguna Seca is a census-designated place (CDP) in Hidalgo County, Texas.
-The population was 266 at the 2010 United States Census.
+Laguna Seca is a census-designated place (CDP) in Hidalgo County, Texas, United States.
+The population was 232 at the 2020 United States Census.
 It is part of the McAllen–Edinburg–Mission Metropolitan Statistical Area.

 Geography

 Laguna Seca is located at 26°16′41″N 97°55′28″W (26.278125, -97.924395).

 According to the United States Census Bureau, the CDP has a total area of 2.2 sqmi, all land.

 History

 The Laguna Seca Ranch was initially established in the year 1867 by Macedonio Vela Senior and his wife Mercedes Chapa Cantu.
 Approximately ten years earlier, Macedonio Vela Senior fled from Mexico to escape the wave of executions associated with the War of Reform.
-In 1867 he purchased one square league (4428 acre) of the Santa Anita Land Grant from John and Salome Balli McAllen.
+In 1867, he purchased one square league (4428 acre) of the Santa Anita Land Grant from John and Salome Balli McAllen.